Skip to content

 Electronic Invoicing: File Formats

-EDI formats are hardly directly readable by humans, with viewer software available but typically focused on software professionals, too.
+EDI formats are hardly directly readable by humans, with viewer software available but typically designed for professionals, too.
 EDI formats have been used for decades across various industries to automate numerous processes, including supply chain management, order processing, payments, and invoicing.

 Some common EDI invoice formats include: